duckietown/docs-AIDO/book/AIDO/30_task_embodied/04_template_tensorflow.md

     tf_models/
     model.py

-The directory `tf_models/` contains the Tensorflow learned models.
+The directory `tf_models/` contains the Tensorflow learned models (the ones that you have trained).

 The `model.py` code is the code that runs the Tensorflow model